Octavius Catto: Early life

+William T. Catto was a founding member of Philadelphia's Banneker Institute, an African-American intellectual and literary society.
+He wrote "A Semi-Centenary Discourse", a history of the First African Presbyterian Church in Philadelphia.

-Catto began his education at Vaux Primary School and then Lombard Grammar School, institutions specifically for the education of African-American's, in Philadelphia.
+Catto began his education at Vaux Primary School and then Lombard Grammar School, institutions specifically for the education of African-Americans, in Philadelphia.
 In 1853, he entered the, otherwise, all-white Allentown Academy in Allentown, New Jersey, located across the Delaware River and 40 miles north.
 In 1854, when his family returned to Philadelphia, he became a student at that city's Institute for Colored Youth (ICY).
 Managed by the Society of Friends (Quakers), ICY's curriculum included the classical study of Latin, Greek, geometry, and trigonometry.

 While a student at ICY, Catto presented papers and took part in scholarly discussions at "a young men's instruction society".
 Led by fellow ICY student Jacob C. White Jr., they met weekly at the ICY.
 Catto graduated from ICY in 1858, winning praise from principal Ebenezer Bassett for "outstanding scholarly work, great energy, and perseverance in school matters."
 Catto did a year of post-graduate study, including private tutoring in both Greek and Latin, in Washington, D. C.